Belonging to the World

 No. This is

-an experiential path based in guidance, invitational ritual practices and self-inquiry within a group learning setting (live
+an educational program based in guidance, invitational ritual practices and self-inquiry within a group learning setting (live

 calls).
 This course offers therapeutic and ritual healing value and opportunities